 What to Wear on Embarkation Day

 There’s simply no day like Embarkation Day.
-It really starts the instant you see the ship in the distance.
+The excitement really starts the instant you see the ship in the distance.
 Then you realize that the day you’ve been looking forward to for months is finally at hand.

 If you’re wondering what to wear during embarkation day, you want to take your cue from the weather in port.
 While ships start letting passengers board around noon on the day of your cruise, the ship won’t actually leave until around 4-5 p.m.